AntoineTUE/avaread/README.md

 pip install git+https://github.com/AntoineTUE/avaread.git
 ```

-Further optional features can be installed by specifying the feature flag, as defined in the [pyproject.toml](./pyproject.toml).

 ## How to use

 Using `avaread` is fairly straightforward, you should be fine with using the `read_file` function to open any Avantes AvaSoft 8 file.